dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 Python and `pipenv` together are enough to start developing your Flask application.
 However, as you want to persist transactional data, you still need to choose and configure a database engine.
 To make your life easier, you will use SQLAlchemy to persist and retrieve data from the chosen engine.
 If you don't have experience with SQLAlchemy, please, check [this nice introductory article on the subject](https://auth0.com/blog/sqlalchemy-orm-tutorial-for-python-developers/).
 There, you will learn that by using the SQLAlchemy ORM (Object Relational Mapping) extension, you will be able to easily connect and use any major SQL database engine (e.g. MySQL, PostgreSQL, SQL Server, etc).

-If you don't have a database available on your machine, one great way to proceed is to use Docker to spam a new one:
+If you don't have a database available on your machine, one great way to proceed is to use Docker to create a new one:

 ```bash
 docker run --name online-exam-db \